How to Create a Relaxing Reading Nook

 Pick Somewhere with Plenty of Natural Light

 Natural light is a book worm’s best friend, so make sure your reading nook has plenty of it.
-Some of our favourite places for getting cosy is on a bay window ledge, in an orangery or conservatory, or pulling our favourite armchair underneath a skylight.
+Some of our favorite places for getting cozy is on a bay window ledge, in an orangery or conservatory, or pulling our favorite armchair underneath a skylight.
 You won’t strain your eyes thanks to the natural light, and when it starts to rain you’ll have the soft pitter patter of raindrops to set the scene for whichever novel you’re diving into.

 When it comes to health benefits, houseplants pack a punch.
 They improve air quality and increase oxygen levels, release water vapour into the air (great for dry skin) and altogether promote a sense of wellbeing by reminding us of the great outdoors.
 They’re one of the simplest ways to reconnect with nature, so surround your reading nook with houseplants & you’ll be encouraged to stop, take a deep breath and relax.

 Don’t Forget Pillows & Candlelight

 No space for an armchair?
 No problem.
 Throw down some of your cosiest cushions, grab your softest blanket and light a candle or two.
 You can create a relaxing reading nook in virtually any space with these simple home essentials.